 - You should avoid contact with sheep and lambs at lambing time.
 This is because some lambs are born contaminated with germs such as listeria, toxoplasma and chlamydia which may affect you and your unborn baby.

-- Cats and kittens often carry toxoplasma germs.
-Especially cat poo (faeces).
+- Cats and kittens often carry toxoplasma germs and these are especially found in cat poo (faeces).
 So, cleaning out cat litters and handling cats and kittens can be a risk.

 - If your job puts you at risk of contracting hepatitis B, you should be immunised against this virus.
 For example, if you are a healthcare worker, or work at a daycare or residential centre.
 (Women with hepatitis B can pass on the infection to their child at childbirth.)